HyaLii/MCDRNet/test/README.md

   `├──`[input](https://sites.google.com/view/reside-dehaze-datasets/reside-v0)  <br/>
   `└──`target <br/>

-For denoise dir, you could just put the clean images (e.g, BSD68 or Urban100) into the corresponding directory.
-In the paper, we test our AirNet on BSD68 and Urban100.
+For denoise dir, you could just put the clean images (e.g, BSD68) into the corresponding directory.
+In the paper, we test our AirNet on BSD68.

 For deraining, we test our AirNet on Rain100L.